afcarl/procgraph/docs/source/pgdoc.rst

 :ref:`module:procgraph.components`

 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================
-:ref:`Info <block:Info>`                                                                                                                                                                                 Prints the inputs
+:ref:`Info <block:Info>`                                                                                                                                                                                 Prints more compact information about the inputs than :ref:`block:print`.
 :ref:`clock <block:clock>`                                                                                                                                                                               None
-:ref:`constant <block:constant>`                                                                                                                                                                         Creates a numerical constant that never changes.
+:ref:`constant <block:constant>`                                                                                                                                                                         Output a numerical constant that never changes.
-:ref:`gain <block:gain>`                                                                                                                                                                                 None
+:ref:`gain <block:gain>`                                                                                                                                                                                 FIXME: to be replaced by simpler function.
-:ref:`identity <block:identity>`                                                                                                                                                                         This block outputs the inputs.
-This is an example
+:ref:`identity <block:identity>`                                                                                                                                                                         This block outputs the inputs, unchanged.
-:ref:`print <block:print>`                                                                                                                                                                               Prints the inputs
+:ref:`print <block:print>`                                                                                                                                                                               Print a representation of the input values along with their timestamp.
 :ref:`rand <block:rand>`                                                                                                                                                                                 None
 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================

 :ref:`module:procgraph.components.dynamic`

 Blocks performing operations with a dynamic nature.

 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================
 :ref:`derivative <block:derivative>`                                                                                                                                                                     None
 :ref:`derivative2 <block:derivative2>`                                                                                                                                                                   None
 :ref:`forward_difference <block:forward_difference>`                                                                                                                                                     Computes ``x[t+1] - x[t-1]`` normalized with timestamp.
 :ref:`fps_data_limit <block:fps_data_limit>`                                                                                                                                                             This block limits the output update to a certain framerate.
-:ref:`history <block:history>`                                                                                                                                                                           This block collects the history of a quantity,
+:ref:`history <block:history>`                                                                                                                                                                           This block collects the history of a quantity, and outputs (x, t).
-:ref:`historyt <block:historyt>`                                                                                                                                                                         This block collects the history of a quantity,
+:ref:`historyt <block:historyt>`                                                                                                                                                                         This block collects the history of a quantity, and outputs (x, t).
-:ref:`last_n_samples <block:last_n_samples>`                                                                                                                                                             This block collects the last n samples of a quantity,
+:ref:`last_n_samples <block:last_n_samples>`                                                                                                                                                             This block collects the last n samples of a quantity, and outputs (x, timestamp).
 :ref:`sieve <block:sieve>`                                                                                                                                                                               This block only transmits every n steps.
-:ref:`sync <block:sync>`                                                                                                                                                                                 This block synchronizes a set of N sensor streams.
+:ref:`sync <block:sync>`                                                                                                                                                                                 This block synchronizes a set of streams to the first stream (the master).
 :ref:`sync2 <block:sync2>`                                                                                                                                                                               This block synchronizes a set of N sensor streams.
 :ref:`two_step_difference <block:two_step_difference>`                                                                                                                                                   Computes ``x[t+1] - x[t]`` normalized with timestamp.
-:ref:`wait <block:wait>`                                                                                                                                                                                 This block waits a given number of updates before transmitting the
+:ref:`wait <block:wait>`                                                                                                                                                                                 This block waits a given number of updates before transmitting the output.
 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================